Every beverage container you return goes through a recycling process to be used in many other commercially useful products.

-5. At this point, the consumer has two choices
+At this point, the consumer has two choices:

 a.
-Initiate the Alberta beverage container recycling process for the container by taking it to the Depot
+Initiate the Alberta beverage container recycling process for the empty container by taking it to an Alberta Depot.

 b.
-Place the container into the blue bin where it can be returned to a Depot or recycled with other plastics containers
+Place the container into the blue bin where it will be separated and returned to a depot or recycled with other plastic containers.

 6. Beverage container processing

-An Alberta Depot accepts the container for recycling and repays the consumer their deposit in the form of a refund.
-The container is shipped to an ABCRC facility to be prepared for sale to recycling and commodity markets.
+An Alberta Depot accepts the container for recycling and refunds the consumer the deposit paid.
+The container is shipped to a facility to be prepared for sale to recycling and commodity markets.

 7. Recycled into useful materials

-The beverage container is then recycled into raw materials to be recycled into new useful products.
+The beverage container is recycled into raw materials that are used to manufacture new beverage containers or other useful products.